qmk/qmk_firmware/keyboards/gmmk/pro/ansi/keymaps/gourdo1/readme.md

 # gourdo1's GMMK Pro layout

-This layout is based on Jonavin's GMMK Pro layout with some modifications to functionality and RGB.
+This layout is based on Jonavin's GMMK Pro layout with some modifications to keymap, functionality and RGB.

 Features: